Spectral estimation for detecting low-dimensional structure in networks using arbitrary null models: Results

 \subsubsection{Star Wars dialogue structure}

-The networks of dialogue structure in Star Wars Episodes 1 to 6 illustrate how we can detect qualitative differences in narratives using \edit{spectral estimation}.
+The networks of dialogue structure in Star Wars Episodes 1 to 6 illustrate how we can detect qualitative differences in narratives using spectral estimation.
 In each of these six networks, each node is a character in that film, and the weight of each link between nodes is the number of scenes in which that pair of characters share dialogue.

-Applying \edit{spectral estimation} to each film's network reveals that only four of the six have a low-dimensional structure beyond that predicted by the sparse WCM model (Fig. \ref{fig:StarWars}a).
+Applying spectral estimation to each film's network reveals that only four of the six have a low-dimensional structure beyond that predicted by the sparse WCM model (Fig \ref{fig:StarWars}a).
 Character interactions in Episode 4 (A New Hope) and Episode 6 (Return of the Jedi) do not depart from the null model.
 From this we might conclude that the complexity of dialogue structure is no predictor of the quality of Star Wars films.
-Plotting the strength of departure from null model against a respected critic's ranking of the films' quality supports this conclusion (Fig. \ref{fig:StarWars}b).
+Plotting the strength of departure from null model against a respected critic's ranking of the films' quality supports this conclusion (Fig \ref{fig:StarWars}b).

 Nonetheless, when there is low-dimensional structure, consensus clustering of the signal network recovers modules that correspond to narrative arcs in each film.
-In Figure \ref{fig:StarWars}c we illustrate this for Episode 5 (The Empire Strikes Back), where the clustering recovers the separate arcs of the fleeing Millennium Falcon, Luke on Dagobah, and the Empire and its associates.
+In Fig \ref{fig:StarWars}c we illustrate this for Episode 5 (The Empire Strikes Back), where the clustering recovers the separate arcs of the fleeing Millennium Falcon, Luke on Dagobah, and the Empire and its associates.

-Notably, Star Wars Episodes 1-3 are also the only ones to have a bipartite structure (see Supplementary Information), indicating an overly-structured narrative in which there exists both well-defined groups of characters that converse, and well-defined groups that do not interact at all.
+Notably, Star Wars Episodes 1-3 are also the only ones to have a bipartite structure (see section 2 of the S1 Appendix), indicating an overly-structured narrative in which there exists both well-defined groups of characters that converse, and well-defined groups that do not interact at all.